 As with debt capital market transactions, derivatives transactions are also likely to continue to refer, where relevant, to LIBOR until other options are more developed.
-ISDA has set up working groups to develop fallback provisions if LIBOR or any other reference rates were to be permanently discontinued.
+ISDA has set up working groups to develop fallback provisions and consider what would constitute a permanent discontinuation of LIBOR or any other reference rates.
 ISDA is also looking to develop a protocol to provide for amendments to existing contracts for those that elect to adhere to the amendments.
 During the time that the fallbacks and the protocol are being developed, no language is currently being used in documentation to address the potential of LIBOR being discontinued.

 A principal risk in relying on the short term solutions described above is that the entire market does not move to new fallbacks, resulting in different issuers/transactions/markets amending reference rate provisions at times or only some contracts move to new fallbacks.
-Therefore it is essential that a "permanent discontinuance" is clearly defined.
+Therefore, it is essential that a "permanent discontinuance" is clearly defined.
 The various bodies working on fallback provisions will have to ensure that fallbacks put in place will be suitable for the entire market.